If you’re worried about not being able to hula hoop, knowing what size hula hoop to get is the best way to ensure you will be successful.

 When I first started hooping, it was primarily to add another form of exercise to my weekly routine, but as soon as I started to get good at waist hooping using my big beginner hoop, I quickly became enthralled by hoop dancing.

-The main difference between these two materials is that polypro is a bit springer so it moves a little faster.
+The main difference between hdpe and polypro is that polypro is a bit springer so it moves a little faster.
 Hdpe aborbs more impact so it tends to move a little slower.
 Polypro is also more likely to crack or break, especially in cold temperatures, whereas hdpe can withstand more force and is less susceptible to winter weather.

-For these reasons, I personally recommend hdpe over polypro for a beginner.
+For these reasons, I personally recommend hdpe over polypro for a beginner interested in hula hoop tricks and dance.
 Hdpe can better handle all the drops and throws that will inevitably happen when you first start.
 It also moves just a tad slower without the added weight of a beginner hoop, giving you the versatility you need for learning tricks and dance.

 Choose an hdpe hoop that is 2-4 inches smaller than your beginner hoop, and always select 3/4″ tubing.
 It will be thinner than your beginner hoop but still substantial enough for learning.